Felon in Possession Statute Now Prohibits Possession of Ammunition

 importation, exportation, distribution or dispensing of a controlled substance.

 - Felonies where an element is the unlawful possession or distribution of a

 - Felonies where an element in the unlawful use of an explosive.

 - Burglary of an occupied dwelling, breaking and entering an occupied dwelling and arson.

 If you, or someone you know, is charged with a misdemeanor or felony involving a firearm or other weapon, the attorneys at LEWIS & DICKSTEIN P.L.L.C. can help.
 We have decades of experience in defending people charged with weapons offenses and we can help you.
 When your freedom is at stake, it is important that you have the best legal representation available.
-If you have any questions, please contact us at (248) 263-6800 or complete a Request for Information Form and one of our attorneys will promptly contact you.
+If you have any questions, please contact us at (248) 263-6800 or complete a Request for Assistance Form and one of our attorneys will promptly contact you.